JohnDN90/YiDashCamConcatenate/README.md

 continuous recording per trip and adds optional metadata to output file.

 ## License
-Combine individual video segments from Yi Dash Cam recordings into a single continuous recording per trip and adds optional metadata to output file.

 Copyright (C) 2019  David John Neiferd

 This program is free software: you can redistribute it and/or modify